Skip to content

 Define your primary use case

-If you need payments at a fixed terminal, NFC is faster.
-For marketing, information sharing, or remote scanning, QR codes are more versatile and cost-effective.
+If you need payments at a fixed terminal where speed matters more than reach (grocery checkout, transit gate), NFC is faster.
+For marketing, information sharing, packaging, or anywhere the audience scans from a distance, QR codes are more versatile and cost-effective.

 2